Information for Contributors

 Italian American Review: Information for Contributors

-Authors wishing to have a manuscript considered for publication should email the following three items in Microsoft Word format as attachments to both the editor (firstname.lastname@example.org) and the managing editor (email@example.com):
+Authors wishing to have an article manuscript considered for publication should email the following three items in Microsoft Word format as attachments to both the editor (firstname.lastname@example.org) and the managing editor (email@example.com):

 - a copy of the manuscript, including page headers with the author’s name throughout